-Voters disappointed in Brown’s lack of accomplishment in U.S. Senate
+Voters Disappointed in Scott Brown's Accomplishments in U.S. Senate

 BOSTON — Ever since Scott Brown was elected on Tuesday to fill the Senate seat once held by Ted Kennedy, Massachusetts voters have expressed their overwhelming disappointment with his inability to acccomplish anything.

-“Senator Brown has not introduced any new legislation and has not voted on a single important issue facing the United States,” said Ted Bashin, President of the New England Voters Action Committee.
+“He hasn’t introduced any new legislation or voted on a single important issue facing the United States,” said Ted Bashin, President of the New England Voters Action Committee.
 “This is not the change Massachusetts voters were looking for.”

 Bashin noted that Brown doesn’t even have an office in Washington or a staff to assist him.